Pafnoutios/power-iterator/doc/spec/CombinationIterator.md

 The Combinations Iterator shall support the use of the range for syntax for iterating over the combinations.

+Combinations shall be able to be generated for C++20 ranges.

 ### Iterator usage